 Look at the company, or area of the film industry, the work experience is offered; other than someone who makes a good cup of tea what skills would they require.
 A covering letter attached to a CV that is thin on experience is going to need to be well thought out to make you a contender for the placement.

 Your CV should present all your relevant experience to date; in your cover letter, you are going to let them know how that experience makes you a strong candidate for the job.
 Your covering letter should accompany your CV, not regurgitate it.

 Your opening paragraph sets out your stall; you want to be telling them why you are applying for the position, and why your background makes you the ideal candidate for the role.
 The opening paragraph is where you can add some figures, such as “I have been working in the industry for a year and have worked on ten short films and one micro-budget feature”, for example.
 Make that opening paragraph punchy; it should encapsulate all the essential criteria.

 Within the body of your cover letter, you want to make mention of the following things:

-The company, or area of industry the company are involved with, such as film sales or marketing, for example.
+The company or area of industry the company is involved with, such as film sales or marketing, for example.
 Again, your researching skills come into play here; you can showcase how proactive and eager you are, while also demonstrating your knowledge of the industry.
 If the company is listed in the job spec, refer to their back catalogue of work or any project that had resonance for you.
-It’s about making a connection with them, and demonstrating that you have placed time and effort in your application.
+It’s about making a connection with them and demonstrating that you have placed time and effort in your application.